 Vehicle models to be included in ANCAP's assessment program are selected by ANCAP.
 Manufacturers or any third party may enter into agreements with ANCAP in nominating a model, however in all cases ANCAP will make the final determination of the models to be included in its assessment program.
-Where a manufacturer or third party wishes to nominate a model for testing, the nomination should be made as soon as possible but no later than 1st of July in the year in which the rating is to be published.
+Where a manufacturer or third party wishes to nominate a model for testing, the nomination should be made as soon as possible and, ideally, no later than 1st of July in the year in which the rating is to be published.
+ANCAP cannot guarantee that model nominations received after 1 July will have testing scheduled and the rating published in the same Assessment Year.